krobelus/rate-experiments/README.md

    - Otherwise terminate.

-This results in a minimum of clauses being added to the core because if a conflict can be reached without adding another clause to the core it will always do that.
-Overall, this usually seems to make checking faster, probably because unit propagation is mostly done in the core instead of all clauses.
+This results in a minimum of clauses being added to the core because if a falsified clause can be found without adding another clause to the core it will always be found.
+This usually seems to make checking faster, probably because unit propagation is mostly done in the core instead of all clauses.

-\paragraph{Reason Deletions} Here we explain, how reason deletions are performed efficiently under specified DRAT.
-Unique reason deletions are the cause for the discrepancy between specified and operational DRAT and can in some cases be avoided as we will see in the next section.
-However, to reliably detect unique reason deletions, it is necessary to implement specified DRAT, as it is to support inprocessing steps with reason deletions.
+\paragraph{Reason Deletions} Under operational DRAT unit deletions are ignored.
+Only proofs with unique reason deletions have different semantics under specified and operational DRAT.
+However, to detect unique reason deletions, it is necessary to implement specified DRAT as it is to verify inprocessing steps with reason deletions, A reason is a a clause that was used in some propagation sequence to compute a literal $l$ in the trail.
+When a unique reason clause is deleted, $l$ is no longer implied by unit propagation and needs to be removed from the trail.

-As explained in [@RebolaCruz2018], when checking a proof without deletions of unique reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
-Therefore, during the backwards phase it is trivial to revert the modifications to the trail by truncating it.
-This also maintains watch invariants, making sure that the watchlists can find all unit clauses.
-However, when deleting a unique reason clause in the forward pass under specified DRAT, some literals are removed from the trail and reordered.
 This means that it is not possible anymore to revert this modification of the trail in the backward pass by truncating the trail.
+Instead, for each reason deletion, the removed literals are recorded by the checker, along with their positions in the trail and their reasons.
+This information can be used in the backward pass to restore the state of the trail to be exactly the same as in the forward pass for each proof step, which is what the algorithm from [@RebolaCruz2018] does along other techniques to maintain the watch invariants.

+\if0
+ However,
-Instead algorithm from [@RebolaCruz2018] can be used to restore the trail and to efficiently reinstate the watchlists' Invariant 1 in the backward pass.
+when deleting a unique reason clause in the forward pass under specified DRAT, some literals are removed from the trail and reordered.
+This means that it is not possible anymore to revert this modification of the trail in the backward pass by truncating the trail.
+Instead the algorithm from [@RebolaCruz2018] can be used to restore the trail and to efficiently reinstate the watchlists' Invariant 1 in the backward pass.
 While an understanding of the algorithm is not required to understand the contributions in this paper, we explain parts of it nevertheless.

 Let us consider a proof with deletions of unique reasons.
 A deletion instruction is performed by removing a clause from the formula in the forward